 If you only make (read: can handle) one more pumpkin-flavored treat this season, let these bars be it.

 It's natural to feel like you're OD-ing on pumpkin at this stage in the season, but you're going to want to save a little room in your belly for these easy-to-make and delicious-to-eat pumpkin chocolate chip bars created by Danielle Walker, founder of Against All Grain and author of Celebrations.
-(If you're real-deal over pumpkin, opt for this vegan kabocha squash soup instead.)
 To be fair, they are more of a dessert than a breakfast bar, but we're not one to tell you when you should or shouldn't eat them, so go rogue.

 The dense squares are somehow still light, and you won't be left at the bottom of a sugar crash because the sweetness in this recipe comes from natural sources like pure maple syrup, vanilla extract, and, of course, the organically sweet pumpkin purée.
 The fact that they're vegan is purely a bonus because dairy or no dairy, these babies are goooood.
 (More proof: These Vegan Dessert Recipes Will Make You Forget All About Dairy and Eggs)

 - 2 teaspoons pure vanilla extract

 - 2 1/4 cups finely ground almond flour

 - 1/4 cup arrowroot powder plus 2 tablespoons

 - 1/4 cup soy- and dairy-free chocolate chips

 - Preheat oven to 350°F. Line baking dish with parchment paper so that paper has extra flaps hanging over long edges of dish.